mbrowne/enhance-event-handler-mixin/README.md

 `npm i @enhance/event-handler-mixin`

 ## Usage
-Add an attribute with a valid event name and a function of the same name and in it will get called when a user triggers that event.
+Add an attribute with a valid event name ( i.e. "click" ) to your custom element markup then and a function of the same name in your Web Component class and it will get called when a user interaction triggers the event.

 ```html
 <my-component click></my-component>